Wach-E/ssm-parameter-ops/README.md

     - **AWS KMS** is designed for creating and controlling keys used to encrypt data in AWS services and applications.
 It primarily focuses on key management and cryptographic operations.

 ## Article
-Detailed setup guide can be found [here](https://medium.com/@Wach_E/automating-aws-ssm-parameter-store-a-python-based-approach-for-managing-application-parameters-7f333e69b52a)
+The detailed guide for this project can be found [here](https://medium.com/@Wach_E/automating-aws-ssm-parameter-store-a-python-based-approach-for-managing-application-parameters-7f333e69b52a)

 ## Project Directory Structure: